eclipse-cdt-cloud/vscode-peripheral-inspector/README.md

 The following list outlines the setting names and default values:

-- `svd-viewer.svdPathConfig` - Debug configuration key to use to get the SVD path (default `svdPath`)
+- `peripheral-inspector.svdPathConfig` - Debug configuration key to use to get the SVD path (default `svdPath`)
-- `svd-viewer.deviceConfig` - Debug configuration key to use to get the device name (default: `deviceName`)
+- `peripheral-inspector.deviceConfig` - Debug configuration key to use to get the device name (default: `deviceName`)
-- `svd-viewer.processorConfig` - Debug configuration key to use to get the processor name (default: `processorName`)
+- `peripheral-inspector.processorConfig` - Debug configuration key to use to get the processor name (default: `processorName`)